BearBoss-Zheng/SpringInAction6_Note/Spring.md

 easy as writing a repository interface.

-# 4 Working with nonrelational data
+## 4 Working with nonrelational data

-## 4.1 Working with Cassandra
+### 4.1 Working with Cassandra

 Cassandra is a distributed, high-performance, always available, eventually consistent, partitioned-column-store, NoSQL database.

-### 4.1.1  Enabling Spring Data Cassandra
+#### 4.1.1  Enabling Spring Data Cassandra

-There are actually two separate Spring Data Cassandra starter dependencies to choose from: one for reactive data persistence and one for standard, nonreactive persistence.We’ll talk more about writing reactive repositories later in chapter 15.
+There are actually two separate Spring Data Cassandra starter dependencies to choose from: ==one for reactive data persistence and one for standard, nonreactive persistence==.We’ll talk more about writing reactive repositories later in chapter 15.
 For now,though, we’ll use the nonreactive starter in our build as shown here:

 ```java
 <dependency>